 There are only 3 worthwhile social networks for businesses

 However, other social networks are ideal for different kinds of opportunities.
 Pinterest, for example, is great for any ecommerce operation, as it relies almost exclusively on visual content.
+In fact, you can get some of the best ideas for your website redesign from this platform itself.
 You can post alluring, dynamic images of your products, network with similar companies, and build an audience.
 Unlikely industries are also succeeding on Pinterest, such as Healthcare, Engineering, Politics and more.

 Social media isn’t for direct sales